 - Intended academic major

-- Detailed information about major 4-H honors that you have recieved
+- Detailed information about major 4-H honors that you have received

-- Information about your educational, carrer, or personal goals and what impact 4-H has had on those ambitions
+- Information about your educational, career, or personal goals and what impact 4-H has had on those ambitions

 For questions and additional information about scholarships contact Allen Auck